Welcome to

 capturing the transit, it looked like the students were very interested.
 I'm still pretty new to astronomy, about 4 years, I became interested during the Leonid's of 2001 and got my first telescope in late 2002.
 You don't have to have expensive equipment to view Sun Spots.
 I have a

 collection of Sun Spot images I have taken with a rather crude setup with a pair of cheap 7x35 binoculars, a pair of $1.00 solar sunglasses, and a digital camera.
-Here is a link to some images I have taken in the past few years.

 |